crazylafo/AE_tl_math/README.md

 Verion note:
  Alpha 01 (v 1.0)

- -the plugin works with After Effect CC and above.
- -the plugin works in 8 and 16 bits (32bits coming soon) -Possibilities an expression for each channels
+ -the plugin works with After Effect CC and above.\r -the plugin works in 8 and 16 bits (32bits coming soon) -Possibilities an expression for each channels
  -The expression language is based on Exprtk grammar  https://github.com/ArashPartow/exprtk